Think Outside The Fence about Dog Parks

 • Introduction

 Welcome to a new narrative series about the importance of dog parks as public space.
-Through expert guest interviews, the podcast will reframe the concept of dog parks through our relationships with dogs, each other, and the land.
+Through expert guest interviews, the podcast will reframe the concept of dog parks by looking at our relationships with dogs, each other, and the land.

 • Think Outside The Fence